algolia/fargs/README.md

 }
 ```

-You can actually notice that we lose the ability to type-check the third argument (which should be an object) if we want to use default values for object properties.
+Notice that you'll lose the ability to use the nested default values in the
-If it isn't an object, the user will be prompted with an interpreter error which will obviously not contain `USAGE`.
+parameters if you want to type-check options.

 With this module, here is how you'd do it: